Quick Answer

 PTRC returns are filed monthly (for employers with more than 20 employees) or annually.
 The registration is obtained from the Maharashtra GST Department (which administers professional tax along with state GST).

-The all-inclusive cost for registering a private limited company in Mumbai includes:
+The cost for registering a private limited company in Mumbai (professional fees; government fees extra) includes:

 Our private limited company registration package for Mumbai includes DSC, DIN, name approval, MOA/AOA drafting, SPICe+ filing, PAN, TAN and GST registration assistance.